cially/cially/pangolin-setup.md

       - cially-network
 ```

-It should look like this:
+With all of it together, it should look like this:

 ```
 services: